miekg/dnsfmt/README.md

 This tools (re)formats zone files keeping comments and $-pragmas intact.
 It does remove in-RR comments, i.e '; serial' and friends, although for SOA records these get added back.
+TTLs are converted to human readable form.
+Types and classes are uppercased.

 Builds up-on: https://github.com/bwesterb/go-zonefile which is butchered and vendored in ./zonefile.
 (Only needed half of the functionality and comments weren't fleshed out.)